kammitama5/LAFF_Finally/README.md

 # LAFF_Finally
 # Associated TeX file -> LAFF_Finally TeX

-*The associated repo has a similar title, and will contain notes and homework assignments solved*
+*The associated repo has a similar title, and will contain notes and homework assignments solved.*

 *Please bear in mind that I am also learning TeX, so the notes may not be perfect or the cleanest.